 But when I am hungry, those carbs call my name.
 Her….chel….herchel…

 Tips for “diet” success!

 The key to sticking to you diet is having high protein snacks readily available.
 Smoothies are a tool I use to fight that voice.

 You know, that voice that is telling me to find and eat all the Krispy Kreme Original Glazed donuts in North Florida.

 Like the Low Carb Strawberry Cheesecake Smoothie I shared earlier this week, my “tools” can be pretty darn tasty.
-Check out this yummy pineapple coconut pineapple smoothie!
+Check out this yummy pineapple coconut protein smoothie!

 (serves 2)The key to food #goal wins is to prevent #failure. #Healthy #snacks are ALWAYS ON HAND.Click To Tweet

 First, place all of the ingredients into a blender.

 Next, blend until smooth.
 Add more liquid if needed.